-Figure 4: Location of the prospective Bekajang - Bukit Young - Tai Parit trend showing Resource wire-frames (in puce) and the current Bekajang drilling hole locations (blue annotation).
-Dashed green outline represents interpreted footprint of intrusive body at depth beneath the Bekajang tailings dam, based on DIGHEM anomalies.
-Detailed illustration of the area contained within the purple rectangle is shown as Figure 3.
+Figure 8: Location of the prospective Bekajang - Bukit Young - Tai Parit trend showing Resource wire-frames (in puce) and the Bekajang drilling core hole locations (blue annotation).
+Detailed illustration of the area contained within the purple rectangle is shown as Figure 1.